enloe92/med-tracker-server/README.md

 PATCH /api/rules/:rule_id
 ```

-Has same requirements as above but for updating the user's rule for tweaks
+Has same requirements as above but for updating the user's notes for tweaks

 ```
 DELETE /api/rules/:rule_id
 ```

-Removes the rule
+Removes the note

 *note, DELETE and PATCH require that the user's id matches the rule's assigned user*